2,2,4-Trimethylpentane: Production

 It can also be produced from isobutylene by dimerization using an Amberlyst catalyst to produce a mixture of iso-octenes.
 Hydrogenation of this mixture produces 2,2,4-trimethylpentane.

 History

 Engine knocking is an unwanted process that can occur during high compression ratios in internal combustion engines.
-In 1926 Graham Edgar added different amounts of n-heptane and 2,2,4-trimethylpentane to gasoline, and discovered that the knocking stopped when 2,2,4-trimethylpentane was added.
-This work was the origin of the octane rating scale.
+During the 1920s different measurement methods of knock were proposed but laboratories struggled to reproduce them reliably.

+In 1926 Ethyl Corporation's Graham Edgar selected two specific hydrocarbons, n-heptane (commercially available in high purity from Jeffrey pine) and 2,2,4-trimethylpentane, itself first synthesized from tert-butyl alcohol via diisobutene by J. W. McKinney at the same laboratory in the same year, as primary standards.
+Compared to various chemicals and natural gasolines proposed before that, these two compounds had extremely close boiling points, ensuring the vapor mixture in the cylinder would be the same regardless of the carburetor, and didn't depend on the composition of particular crudes.

+This method became known as the octane rating scale.
 Test motors using 2,2,4-trimethylpentane gave a certain performance that was standardized as 100 octane.
 The same test motors, run in the same fashion, using heptane, gave a performance which was standardized as 0 octane.
-All other compounds and blends of compounds then were graded against these two standards and assigned octane numbers.
+All other fuels were then graded against mixtures of these two chemicals and assigned octane numbers.

 Safety

 In common with all hydrocarbons, 2,2,4-trimethylpentane is flammable.